jsorrell/CarpetSkyAdditions/docs/en_us/datapack.md

 Disable by deleting  ```data/minecraft/tags/blocks/enderman_holdable.json```

-Endermen who have picked up Tall Grass and Large Ferns can be killed to retrieve those as an item.
+Endermen who have picked up Tall Grass and Large Ferns can be killed to retrieve those as an item, mimicking pre-1.19.3 behavior.

 The mod fixes Endermen's handling of double-tall blocks, allowing them to be correctly placed down without being destroyed.

-However, it is not a client side mod, so the vanilla rendering bug is not fixed ([MC-193497](https://bugs.mojang.com/browse/MC-193497)).
+However, this is not a client side mod, so the vanilla rendering bug is not fixed ([MC-193497](https://bugs.mojang.com/browse/MC-193497)).

 ---